Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-place-an-object-onto-a-surface/how-to-add-manipulation-handler-to-your-object.md

-# How to Add Manipulation Handler to Your Object
+# How to add manipulation handler to your object

 To be able to manipulate an object, the object must have the following components:

 - Collider Component
 - Manipulation Handler (Script) Component

 Collider components define the shape of a GameObject for the purposes of physical collisions.
-A collider, which is invisible, does not need to be the exact same shape as the GameObject’s mesh.
+A collider, which is invisible, does not need to be the exact same shape as the GameObject's mesh.
 A rough approximation of the mesh is often more efficient and indistinguishable in gameplay.

 By default, the Collider component is automatically added when Unity primitives (cube, sphere, etc.) are created.